HatfieldChair/HatfieldStandingOrders/StandingOrders.md

 09/05/22

-Reported to College Advisory Board xx/xx/xx

-Approved by the Master
+Approved by the Board of Trustees
 Xx/xx/xx

+Reported to the College Master
+Xx/xx/xx

 ## Statement of Purpose

-i.1    The Junior Common Room of Hatfield College is a Durham Student Organisation and part of the University of Durham.
-These Standing Orders, in compliance with the Framework for a Durham Student Organisation, will govern the Junior Common Room and its associated members, clubs and societies.
+i.1    The Junior Common Room of Hatfield College is a charitable incorporation organisation and a part of the University of Durham.
+These Standing Orders will govern the Junior Common Room and its associated members, clubs and societies.

-i.2    The Regulations of Hatfield College, the Framework for a Durham Student Organisation, the Statutes of the University of Durham, the Royal Charter of the University of Durham will take precedence over these Standing Orders in the case of any conflict.
+i.2    The Regulations of Hatfield College, the Statutes of the University of Durham, and the Royal Charter of the University of Durham will take precedence over these Standing Orders in the case of any conflict.

 ## Preamble and Objects